 Strawberry Mint Salsa

-- Use a paper towel to pat both sides of the mahi mahi dry.
+- Use a paper towel to pat both sides of the fish dry.
 Rub the seasoning onto both sides of the fillets.

 - Heat the olive oil in a large skillet over medium heat.
 Gently place the mahi fillets in the skillet (you should hear a sizzle when it touches the oil).